Plants bring a touch of nature inside homes and grow well in room climates. This list features the Best Indoor Plants for Indian Climate!

 Also known as mother in law’s tongue, this plant is admired for its upright, sword-like foliage with variegated shades of green.
 The yellow-cream stripe running across its margins beautifies its look further.
 This plant is the best indoor plants for home conditioning, as it performs well even in low light makes it a low light indoor plants too and cleans the air by absorbing various VOCs.

 2. Spider Plant

 This big leaf indoor plants escorted with white and green stripings.
 They grow in a dense cluster, arching downward.
 Additionally, this plant also improves indoor air quality by eliminating xylene and formaldehyde from the surrounding.

 Symbol of good fortune and prosperity, lucky bamboo has slender stalks that resemble the real bamboo tree.
 As an indoor water plants, it is often grown in soil for longevity, but many gardeners grow them in a glass vase filled with water and pebbles for a decorative accent.
 This indoor plants India grows best in bright light but can tolerate some low lights as well.

 Botanical name: Ficus benjamina

 The plant consists of many slender branches that bend out from the gray trunk.
 It adjusts with limited light but prefers bright and indirect sunlight with consistent soil moisture for optimal growth.
-Its quality of purifying the air by clearing away xylene makes it best for homes.
+Its quality of purifying the air by clearing away xylene makes it best indoor plants for oxygen.

 5. Areca Palm